Complex and Adaptive Dynamical Systems: A Primer: Foundations of Cognitive Systems Theory

 There is, at present, no fully developed theory for real-world cognitive systems.
-Here we discuss some recent proposals for a possible self-consistent set of requirements for a biologically inspired cognitive system.
+Here we discuss some recent proposals for a possible self-consistent set of requirements for biologically inspired cognitive systems.

-\begin{description} \item[(A)] \underline{Absence of a priori knowledge about the environment}\\ Pre-programmed information about the outside world is normally a necessary ingredient for the performance of robotic systems – at least within the artificial-intelligence paradigm.
-A rudimentary cognitive system needs to perform, however, dominantly on the base of universal principles.
+\begin{description} \item[(A)] {} Absence of A Priori Knowledge About the Environment\\ Preprogrammed information about the outside world is normally a necessary ingredient for the performance of robotic systems at least within the artificial intelligence paradigm. {However, a rudimentary system needs to perform dominantly on the base of universal principles}.

-\item[(B)] \underline{Locality of information processing}\\ Biologically inspired models need to be scalable and adaptive to structural modifications.
-This rules out steps in information processing needing non-local information, as it is the case for the standard back-propagation algorithm, {\it viz} the minimization of a global error function.
+\item[(B)] Locality of Information Processing\\ Biologically inspired models need to be scalable and adaptive to structural modifications.
+This rules out steps in information processing needing non-local information, as is the case for the standard back-propagation algorithm, viz the minimization of a global error function.

-\item[(C)] \underline{Modular architecture}\\ Biological observations motivate a modular approach, with every individual module being structurally homogeneous.
+\item[(C)] {Modular Architecture}\\ Biological observations motivate a modular approach, with every individual module being structurally homogeneous.
 An autonomous cognitive system needs modules for various cognitive tasks and diffusive control.
-Well-defined interface specifications are then needed for controlled inter-modular information exchange.
-Homeostatic principles are necessary for the determination of the inter-module connections, in order to allow for scalability and adaptability to structural modifications.
+Well defined interface specifications are then needed for controlled intermodular information exchange.
+Homeostatic principles are necessary for the determination of the intermodule connections, in order to allow for scalability and adaptability to structural modifications.

-\item[(D)] \underline{Meta learning via diffusive control}\\ Meta learning, i.e.\ the tuning of control parameters for learning and sensitivity to internal and external signals, occurs exclusively via diffusive control.
+\item[(D)] {Metalearning via Diffusive Control}\\ Metalearning, i.e.\ the tuning of control parameters for learning and sensitivity to internal and external signals, occurs exclusively via diffusive control.
 The control signal is generated by diffusive control units, which analyze the overall status of the network and become active when certain conditions are achieved.

-\item[(E)] \underline{Working-point optimization}\\ The length of the stability-interval of the transient states relative to the length of transition-time from one `state-of-mind' to the next (the working-point of the system) needs to be self-regulated by homeostatic principles.
+\item[(E)] {Working Point Optimization}\\ The length of the stability interval of the transient states relative to the length of {the} transition time from one state-of-mind to the next (the working point of the system) needs to be self-regulated by homeostatic principles.